First Nations Low-Carbon Transportation Project

 First Nations in British Columbia have developed extensive land and water transportation routes since time immemorial, facilitating trade, travel, and cultural exchange across vast distances.
 Colonization disrupted these systems, displacing communities from their territories and confining them to remote reserves with limited access to regional transportation networks.

 Limited transportation options continue to harm First Nations communities, restricting access to healthcare, education, and essential services.
 The lack of safe and reliable transportation is especially dangerous for First Nations women and 2SLGBTQQIA+ people, who face increased risks on routes like the infamous Highway of Tears.
-Reports like the MMIWG2S+Calls for Justice call for urgent improvements, many of which remain unfulfilled.
+Reports like the MMIWG2S+ Calls for Justice highlight the need for urgent improvements, many of which remain unfulfilled.

-At the same time, BC’s car-centric transportation policies and society have created a transportation system systematically stacked against First Nations communities whilst contributing to climate change.
-Transportation comprises 40% of BC’s annual GHG emissions, the single largest source.
+Transportation comprises 41% of BC’s annual GHG emissions, the single largest source.
 As extreme climate events become more frequent, the fragility and inequities in BC’s transportation system have become even more evident, disproportionately affecting First Nations communities and carrying significant environmental and economic consequences.

-Equitable access to safe, affordable, and reliable transportation, in addition to low-carbon transportation, is critical to building resilience and upholding First Nations human rights, including socioeconomic well-being, human security, and inherent, constitutionally protected and Treaty rights.
-As society progresses towards a low-carbon transportation system, we must acknowledge the historic and ongoing challenges of the current system for First Nations and ensure this transition is just, fair and equitable, and that no First Nation in BC is left behind.
+Equitable access to safe, affordable, and reliable transportation, in addition to low-carbon transportation, is critical to building resilience and upholding First Nations’ rights, including socioeconomic well-being, human security, and inherent, constitutionally protected and Treaty rights.
+As society progresses towards a low-carbon transportation system, policies must address the historic and ongoing challenges of the current system for First Nations and ensure this transition is just, fair and equitable, and that no First Nation in BC is left behind.

 Mandate and Objectives